 Download the hotfix from LCS

-For instructions about how to download a hotfix, see Download hotfixes from Lifecycle Services.
+For instructions about how to download a hotfix, see Download updates from Lifecycle Services (LCS).
 After you download the zip file, extract the SCDP metadata hotfix package from it, and put it in a local folder.

 Install the hotfix

 Before you begin

 - This topic assumes that your packages folder is located at c:\AOSService\PackagesLocalDirectory\Bin.
 On some virtual machines (VMs), it might be located at c:\Packages, i:\AOSService\PackagesLocalDirectory\Bin, or k:\AOSService\PackagesLocalDirectory\Bin.

 - If you're not using Microsoft Azure DevOps or another source control system, create a backup of your packages folder (which is also known as the metadata store).
 We don't recommend that you do development unless you use Azure DevOps.